-Figure 240 ADVANCED > REMOTE MGMT > WWW
+Figure 245 ADVANCED > REMOTE MGMT > WWW

-Table 143 ADVANCED > REMOTE MGMT > WWW
+Table 153 ADVANCED > REMOTE MGMT > WWW

 LABEL DESCRIPTION HTTPS Server Certificate Select the Server Certificate that the ZyWALL will use to identify itself.
 The ZyWALL is the SSL server and must always authenticate itself to the SSL client (the computer which requests the HTTPS connection with the ZyWALL).
 Authenticate Client Certificates Select Authenticate Client Certificates (optional) to require the SSL client to authenticate itself to the ZyWALL by sending the ZyWALL a certificate.
-To do that the SSL client must have a CA-signed certificate from a CA that has been imported as a trusted CA on the ZyWALL (see Appendix J on page 787 on importing certificates for details).
+To do that the SSL client must have a CA-signed certificate from a CA that has been imported as a trusted CA on the ZyWALL (see Appendix K on page 791 on importing certificates for details).
 Server Port The HTTPS proxy server listens on port 443 by default.
 If you change the HTTPS proxy server port to a different number on the ZyWALL, for example 8443, then you must notify people who need to access the ZyWALL web configurator to use "https://ZyWALL IP Address:8443" as the URL.
 Server Access Select the interface(s) through which a computer may access the ZyWALL using this service.
-You can allow only secure web configurator access by setting the HTTP Server Access field to Disable and setting the HTTPS Server Access field to an interface(s).
+You can allow only secure web configurator access by clearing all of the interface check boxes in the HTTP Server Access field and setting the HTTPS Server Access field to an interface(s).
 Secure Client IP Address A secure client is a "trusted" computer that is allowed to communicate with the ZyWALL using this service.
 Select All to allow any computer to access the ZyWALL using this service.
 Choose Selected to just allow the computer with the IP address that you specify to access the ZyWALL using this service.
-HTTP
+HTTP Server Port You may change the server port number for a service if needed, however you must use the same port number in order to use that service for remote management.